-Jennifer recently completed her doctoral degree at the University of Maryland, College Park under the direction of Martha Randall, where she also graduated with a Graduate Certificate in Nonprofit Management and Leadership.
+Jennifer completed her doctoral degree at the University of Maryland, College Park under the direction of Martha Randall, where she also graduated with a Graduate Certificate in Nonprofit Management and Leadership.
 She has a Master of Music in Vocal Performance from University of Cincinnati College-Conservatory of Music (CCM) and a Bachelor of Music in Music Education and Vocal Performance from Ithaca College.
-She is currently Assistant Professor of Music at Queens University of Charlotte.
+She is currently Assistant Professor of Music (Voice) at Queens University of Charlotte.
 When not singing or teaching, you can find her running, baking, or traveling with her husband.